 Replit pricing plans: Comparison table

-Here’s a quick snapshot of what you get at each tier:
+Before diving into the details, here’s a quick side-by-side comparison of Replit’s pricing plans and what you get at each tier:

 Replit pricing plans breakdown